 This window lets you list references in several ways:

-Set the Source and Target files and click Search to display a list of references between these files.
-If the Target is <Self>, references within the file itself are displayed.
-The Target <All> indicates that all references in the source file are displayed.
+Set the Source and Target files and clickto display a list of references between these files.
+If the target is <Self>, references within the file itself are displayed.
+The <All> target means all references in the source file are displayed.
 Double-click a line to view the code location in hypertext.

 You can sort the references by clicking the column headers.
 Press the report buttons or Ctrl+R to get a listing of all the references currently displayed.